Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the allocation of criminal cases between the magistrates' court and Crown Court, including the relevant statutory procedures and the factors influencing allocation decisions.
-In your revision, focus on:
+For SQE1, you are required to understand the allocation of cases between the magistrates' court and the Crown Court, with a focus on the following syllabus points:

-- the classification of offences (summary, either-way, indictable-only) and its impact on allocation
+- the threefold offence classification: summary, either-way, indictable-only, and impact on allocation process;

-- the plea before venue and allocation procedure for either-way offences
+- steps and statutory basis of plea before venue and allocation hearings for either-way offences;

 Test Your Knowledge